-Washakie, Chief of Shoshoni Indians, Left Name as Great Chief and Flerce Fighter.
+Washakie, Chief of Shoshoni Indiane, Left Name as Great Chief and Fierce Fighter.

-Washakle, chief of the eastern band of Shoshoni Indians, was always friendly with the whites and magnificent fighter against his red enemies.
-More than 9,000 emigrants over the Oregon trail signed a paper extolling his kindness in helping to recover lost stock, in aiding them over dangerous crossings, in leading back men who had strayed and become lost.
+Washakle, chief of the eastern band of Shoshoni Indians, was always friendly with the whites and magnificent fighter against his red enemies More than 9,000 emigrants over the Oregon trail signed a paper extolling his kindness in helping to recover lost stock, in aiding them over dangerous crossings, in leading back men who had strayed and become lost.
 This was in the Shoshoni country of Wyoming and during the great migrations of the

 In personal appearance he is described as being tall and powerful of build, of dignified bearing.
-When a young man he was autocratic as a chief and refused hospitality to any and moved away. horse thief or vagabond.
-He retained his great popularity in his tribe by his victories over the Blackfeet and Crows.
+When a young man he was autocratic as a chief and refused hospitality to any herse thief or vagabond.
+He retained his great popularity in his tribe by Crows.
 He was employed at times by the American Fur company, and more than once saved hunters and trappers from death.

 At the age of 70 the average white man begins to think of retiring.
 Not so with Washakie.
-Some of the newest generation decided he should be deposed.
+Some of the newest generation decided he should be deaway.
+He continued as chies

 Washakie vanished and was missing for two months.
 The council met to elect his successor.
-The old chief entered the lodge with dramatic abruptness and threw on the ground six enemy scalps he had taken while away.
-He continued as chick
+The old chief en-tered the lodge with dramatic abruptness and threw on the ground six enemy scalps he had taken while

-Men of his band served as scouts for the government after the Custer defeat.-Adventure Magazine,
+Men of his band served as scouts for the government after the Custer defeat.-Adventure Magazine.